temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 tar -xzf ui-server_2.28.0_linux_amd64.tar.gz
 ```

 The extracted binary will be called `ui-server`.
-Move it to a directory on your path like `/usr/bin`:
+Move it to the `/usr/bin` directory on your path:

 ```bash
 sudo mv ui-server /usr/bin/temporal-ui-server